rileyloudon/ratings-cra/README.md

-Ratings is an app to lookup movies or TV shows and see their stats.
+Ratings is an app to lookup movies, TV shows or actors and see graphs based on their ratings.

 Built to learn Typescript.
 Also uses ReactJS, CSS Modules, and <a href='https://recharts.org/en-US/'>Recharts</a>.

-Data is from <a href='https://www.themoviedb.org'>The Movie Database</a>.
+Data is from <a href='https://www.themoviedb.org'>The Movie Database</a> and <a href='https://www.justwatch.com'>Just Watch</a>

-## Demo

-## Features

-- Dark & Light mode

-## Screenshots